 Why Audience Is So Often Missed

-In other words, you could say that the reason people are able to so easily use verses of the Bible as proof texts for all kinds of false doctrines is because of simple ignorance.
-Out of their grammatical, historical and cultural context, the verses look like they can mean just about anything.
+In other words, you could say that the reason people are able to so easily use verses of the Bible as proof texts for all kinds of false doctrines is because of simple ignorance or laziness.
+Outside of their grammatical, historical and cultural context, verses can look like they can mean just about anything.
 Some people are happy to find verses that seem to agree with their position, like the aforementioned heavy drinkers using 1 Timothy, and are not going to be motivated to dig deeper and possibly find an unwelcome truth.
-But for those who are truth seekers, with proper research the verses become much more clear, understandable and specific.
+But for those who are truth seekers (Act 17:11), with proper research the verses become much more clear, understandable and specific.

 Getting back to who it is promised to be kept from the Great Tribulation, let us now look at the context and audience of Revelation 3:10.

 Revelation 3:10 is part of the Letter to the Church of Philadelphia (Rev 3:7-13).
 Philadelphia is one of seven churches addressed with its own letter in Revelation 2 & 3.
 The complete list of the seven churches includes Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia and Laodicea.
 The Book of Revelation itself is addressed to these same seven churches (Rev 1:4).
 The churches were all on an old Roman Empire mail circuit that progressed in the order listed through western Turkey.

 Obviously this clear and specific literal audience leaves no room to apply Revelation 3:10 to anyone else.

 However, the fact that these letters appear in a prophetic book suggests the possibility that the letters have a dual purpose or fulfillment.
 They could apply to both the seven literal churches of that day and to future churches that would share similar characteristics.